 - PCC and Group: The PFI model does not account for contingent rents (as defined by IAS 17), i.e. Amounts not fixed or agreed in advance at inception, for example indexed unitary charges, services and finance lease rental.
-The impact of this for 2020/21 is £371k which, although not material, is above the reporting threshold for misstatements.
-This has not been amended in the statement of accounts. - PCC and Group Note 15: Capital Expenditure and Financing.
-This incorrectly excludes finance lease additions (prior year £1,338k and current year £5,157k) which although not material is above the reporting threshold for misstatements.
-This has not been amended in the accounts. - PCC and Group Note 15 Capital expenditure and financing: Land and buildings were initially stated as £7,152k and have been corrected to £6,152k. - CC and Group Note 15 Capital expenditure and financing: Vehicles, plant and other equipment were initially stated as £4,370k and have now been corrected to £5,370k. - PCC and Group Note 17 Financial instruments: In the fair value table, a local authority amount of £7,000k was initially excluded but has now been included and trade creditors were initially stated as £19,577k and have been adjusted to £26,650k. - CC and Group: There was a reclassification misstatement for the insurance provision, short term provisions were understated by £971k and long term provisions were overstated by the same amount.
-These differences have now been corrected. - CC and Group The defined benefit pension schemes net liability was amended by £10.088 million, as there was a material increase between the estimated asset values used in the initial report received from the actuary and the final asset values at 31 March 2021.
-As a result, the actuary provided an updated IAS19 report which resulted in a £10.038 million decrease in the pension schemes net liability. - Some minor adjustments have been identified and actioned in disclosures relating to leases, termination benefits, financial instruments, earmarked reserves, capital expenditure and financing account, property, plant and equipment note and related parties.
+The impact of this for 2020/21 is £371k which although not material is above the reporting threshold for misstatements.
+This has not been amended in the statement of accounts. - PCC and Group Note 15: Capital Expenditure and Financing This incorrectly excludes finance lease additions (prior year of £1,338k and current year of £5,157k) which although not material is above the reporting threshold for misstatements.
+This has not been amended in the accounts. - PCC and Group Note 15 Capital expenditure and financing: Land and buildings initially stated at £7,152k corrected to £6,152k. - CC and Group Note 15 Capital expenditure and financing: Vehicles, plant and other equipment initially £4,370k now corrected to £5,370k. - PCC and Group Note 17 Financial instruments: In the fair value table, a local authority amount of £7,000k initially excluded and trade creditors initially £19,577k adjusted to £26,650k.
+This has now been corrected. - CC and Group: There was a reclassification misstatement for the insurance provision, short term provisions were understated by £971k and long term provisions were overstated by the same amount.
+This has now been corrected. - Some minor adjustments have been identified and actioned in disclosures relating to leases, termination benefits, financial instruments, earmarked reserves, capital expenditure and financing account, property, plant and equipment note and related parties.